dafydd2277/systemAdmin/chronyd/README.md

 The chronyd equivalent of `ntpq -pn` is `chronyc sources -v`.
-(I don't believe I needed this long to make that note, this being at least the third time I had to go look that up! :eyes:)
+(I don't believe I needed this long to make that note, this being at least the third time I had to go look that up! :rolling_eyes:)

 ## 2021-07-06